Projects

 • Raqim Foundation Raqim Foundation, a 501(c)(3) nonprofit organization, works to alleviate poverty in Afghanistan.
 Our aim is to help empower the most vulnerable people in Afghanistan by partnering with local and international NGO’s in creating impact projects; and by providing financial assistance, technical assistance and support to grass roots groups, as well as dedicated individuals that are directly involved in implementing community-based development and relief projects.

-• Support Intelligence Support Intelligence is a network security company located in San Francisco, California.
+• Support Intelligence Support Intelligence is a network security company located in Richmond, California.

 Conference organizing and workshops